valschi/PUI2017_vjs306/HW4_vjs306/README.md

 Assignment 4:
 This was the Assignment I started first, with Matt, Davey and Charlie.
-The mechanical part (python) was relatively easy, what I struggled and spent a lot of time on was on understanding the Statistics behind it.
-I noticed the same for several of the classmates but they did a much better job in moving on while I kept fixating on furhter understanding.
+The mechanical part (python) was relatively easy for the first section, what I struggled and spent a lot of time on was on understanding the Statistics behind it.
+On the coding I found out how to get the specific hour and determine in a condition if above or below a threshold it was night or day.

+On the statistics I noticed the same for several of the classmates but they did a much better job in moving on while I kept fixating on furhter understanding.
 This was also detrimental for me to submit earlier.
 Another lesson learned.
 And more so I still want to understand better the statistics.

+Finally to determine the borough I found that geopy has a reverse function tand using it and reading from a dictionary I could determine the borough.
+However, in essence of time I kept the team's, specifically Matt, structure and code to use coordinate thresholds.